fossology/fossdriver/README.md

 ## Usage

-1) In your python project, import the fossdriver objects:
+1) In your Python project, import the fossdriver objects:

 ```
 from fossdriver.config import FossConfig